 These symbols indicate a malfunction in the traction control or a related Stability Control system.
 Separate warning lights are generally the rule, but some of the first vehicles that employed the systems had their warning lights combined.
-The vehicle should be taken to the dealer as soon as possible for repair.
+The vehicle should be taken to the dealer or authorized service center as soon as possible for repair.

 Keep the Symbol meanings with you!
 Download our Mobile App here or search ‘Dashboard Symbols’ at your device’s store.